Read This First

 Prompt 2: How does this egocentric disposition make one vulnerable to the allure of false ideologies?

-The section turns on Validation of Personal Significance, Simplification of Complex Realities, and Exploitation of Emotional Vulnerabilities.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Validation of Personal Significance, Simplification of Complex Realities, and Exploitation of Emotional Vulnerabilities in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Validation of Personal Significance distinct from Simplification of Complex Realities.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Validation of Personal Significance distinct from Simplification of Complex Realities.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Confirmation Bias